-- A. The thermostats in all family Units are limited to 68 degrees and elderly Units to 75 degrees.
-Tenants shall not tamper with thermostats. - B. Turn off exhaust fans when not needed. - C. Keep doors and windows closed in cold weather. - D. Electric and kerosene heaters are prohibited. - E. Range and ovens are not to be used as space heaters.
+- Turn off exhaust fans when not needed. - B. Keep doors and windows closed in cold weather. - C. Electric and kerosene heaters are prohibited. - D. Range and ovens are not to be used as space heaters. - E. Report all leaking faucets and running toilets immediately.